-STPSat-5 is scheduled for late 2017 and will be in a Sun-synch orbit.
+STPSat-5 is scheduled for late was launched in December 2018 and will be in to a Sun-synch orbit.
 The technological / scientific payload will further our understanding of this space environment.
 The STPSat-5 spacecraft build and integration is underway at Sierra Nevada Corporation and the launch vehicle will be Falcon-9 v1.2.
 The satellite is based upon SNC’s SN-50 Microsat architecture.

 STPSat-6 is planned for late 2019 and will be in a Geosynchronous orbit.
 Several scientific payloads will be included on the satellite that is based upon Orbital ATK’s A500 bus, intended for a design life of 2 – 7 years.

 In conjunction with AFRL (Air Force Research Laboratory) and Texas Instruments, VORAGO Technologies implemented HARDSIL® technology to radiation harden high-density SRAMs for space applications.
 VORAGO solved the major space radiation problems, Single Event Effects (SEEs), Total Ionizing Dose (TID) and Dose Rate by combining HARDSIL© process modifications and layout design innovations.
 These devices are used in the STP missions.

 The VA10820 microcontroller is used in a next-generation X-ray telescope system as a system monitor and configuration solution.
 This is a popular use-case for the MCU, alongside an FPGA.
 This development by Penn State is an enhancement over the existing X-ray telescope used in NASA’s Swift mission.